-MUS-29 - Concert Choir
+MUS-29 - Concert Choir 1 unit UC, CSU

-Limitation on enrollment: Audition on or before the first day of class.
+Limitation on enrollment: Audition on or before the first day of

 A large choir dedicated to the study, rehearsal and public performance of larger choral works from Renaissance to 20th Century.
 Activities include festivals, concerts and clinics.
 May be taken a total of four times.
 54 hours laboratory.
+(TBA option)

-MUS-30 - Class Voice
+MUS-30 - Class Voice 1 unit UC, CSU